Exclusion Rules

 Available Exclusion Actions are:

-1. Do not email: The email address associated with this record will not receive automated 360MatchPro emails for this donation.
+Do not email: The email address associated with this record will not receive automated matching module emails for this donation.

-2. Mark as ineligible.
-This donor, identified by their email address, will be marked as ineligible.
+Mark as closed.
+This donor, identified by their email address, will be marked as closed.

-3. Do not import into 360MatchPro: This record will not be imported into 360MatchPro.
+Do not import: This record will not be imported into the matching module.

 Refer to the Exclusions Rule in Action section below for more detailed information.